request for changes to repl_ex_nst to issue a warning, rather than a note

 - Status changed from New to Feedback wanted

 - Target version set to 5.0

 But the replica exchange frequency is an option of mdrun, which doesn't have a terminate on warning option.
 The only option is to make it a fatal error.
 Would you prefer this?

-#5 Updated by Berk Hess almost 3 years ago
+#5 Updated by Berk Hess about 3 years ago

 - Status changed from Feedback wanted to Fix uploaded